Compression

 }How much does it save?

-This option can reduce the size of the embedded filesystem by up to 60%.
+This option can reduce the size of the embedded filesystem by 60-70% on typical Node.js projects.
 The exact ratio depends on your project — heavy JavaScript (libraries with long variable names) compresses well, already-minified code less so.

-The startup time of the application may actually be slightly reduced — smaller disk reads often outweigh the decompression cost.
+The startup time of the application may actually be slightly reduced — smaller disk reads often outweigh the decompression cost, especially with Zstd.

 | Algorithm | Compression ratio | Decompression speed | Use when |